 HVAC service manager, $71,176 average salary

 HVAC technicians are desired across the country, but even more so in Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the highest number of HVAC workers and are experiencing major construction growth.
+According to hvacclasses.org, these states employ the highest number of HVAC workers and are going through major construction growth.
 Here’s why:

 • Illinois: Companies relocating to the Chicago area.